 Enjoy the season and try to see Cherry Blossoms blooming near you if possible.
 It’s worth the effort.

-This artilce was posted on Tuesday, April 7th, 2009 at 8:45 pm and is filed under Countries & Cultures, Folk Songs, Hanami - Cherry Blossom Viewing, Hanami - Cherry Blossom or Sakura Songs, Holiday Songs, Holidays Around the World, Japan, Japan, Japanese, Japanese Folk Songs, Japanese Kids Songs, Languages, Photos, Photos, Photos of People, Photos of Places, Sakura, Sakura - Cherry Blossoms, Seasonal, Spring, Traveling, YouTube.
+This article was posted on Tuesday, April 7th, 2009 at 8:45 pm and is filed under Countries & Cultures, Folk Songs, Hanami - Cherry Blossom or Sakura Songs, Hanami - Cherry Blossom Viewing, Holiday Songs, Holidays Around the World, Japan, Japan, Japanese, Japanese Folk Songs, Japanese Kids Songs, Languages, Photos, Photos, Photos of People, Photos of Places, Sakura, Sakura - Cherry Blossoms, Seasonal, Spring, Traveling, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response, or trackback from your own site.

 One Response to “Cherry Blossom Viewing in Japan”